marshal-xion/dashboard_nextjs/howtorun.md

  React Server Actions allow you to run asynchronous code directly on the server.
 They eliminate the need to create API endpoints to mutate your data.
 Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+ Accessibility refers to designing and implementing web applications that everyone can use, including those with disabilities.
+It's a vast topic that covers many areas, such as keyboard navigation, semantic HTML, images, colors, videos, etc.

+While we won't go in-depth into accessibility in this course, we'll discuss the accessibility features available in Next.js and some common practices to make your applications more accessible.

+pnpm lint   -> helps you find issues in the project